SiliconLabsSoftware/docs-matter/sld247-matter-overview/index.md

 - **Matter over Wi-Fi Accessory Device Requirements for SoC Mode**

-The Silicon Labs Matter over Wi-Fi demo and development for SoC mode requires the SiWx917 SoC board that supports Matter over Wi-Fi in a single-chip package - the integrated MCU is dedicated for peripheral and application-related processing (Matter), while the ThreadArch® runs the wireless and networking protocol stacks.
+The Silicon Labs Matter over Wi-Fi demo and development for SoC mode requires the SiWx917 SoC board that supports Matter over Wi-Fi in a single-chip package.
+The integrated MCU is dedicated for peripheral and application-related processing (Matter), while the ThreadArch® runs the wireless and networking protocol stacks.

 Pre-built images for the SiWx917 connectivity firmware are available as per the instructions on the [Matter Artifacts page](/matter/<docspace-docleaf-version>/matter-prerequisites/matter-artifacts).
 The following boards are supported for the Matter over Wi-Fi demos and development:

--   **Wi-Fi SoC boards:**
+-   **Wi-Fi SoC Boards:**

 -   SiWx917 / BRD4002A / Wireless Starter Kit
 -   SiWx917 SoC Mode